 If games aren’t displaying in 4K with your Xbox One X, the problem is likely with a setting on your television.
 Occasionally, it could be something as simple as the game not supporting 4K, or a setting within the game limiting the resolution in favor of another feature.

-We created a full guide for getting the most out of 4K and HDR with your Xbox One X, but here are the basics.
+We created a full guide for getting the most out of 4K and HDR with your Xbox One X, but here are the basics:

 - Make sure you are using a “high-speed” HDMI cable.
 If you’re using the standard cable that came with your Xbox One, you already are using one.
 Replacements are available for next to nothing in case something happens with the original.

 - Make sure the HDMI port on your television is HDMI 2.0a/HDCP 2.2-enabled.
 These are the only ports on your television that will be usable for 4K and HDR content.
 If you are using an HDMI switcher or AV receiver, make sure it is also HDMI 2.0a/HDCP 2.2-enabled.
-This will enable you to plug several consoles into your television’s one or two compatible ports.
+This will allow you to plug several consoles into your television’s one or two compatible ports.